f5devcentral/f5-automation-labs/docs/class2/module4/lab1.rst

 We've been executing commands locally from Automated scripts, at this point we are now going to take the toolkits and tie them together to form a Pipeline.
 Pipelines will vary in deployments and even within solutions.
-Our lab will show you just one way it can be utilized.
+Our lab will show you just one way it could be utilized.

 Task 1 - Locating the Jenkins files and how they are setup